Fluxion, The Apprentice Scrivener

 Slay the Dragon

 A dragon has kidnapped a lovely lady, and the King himself has commissioned you to save her.
-Will you save the lady?
+Are you hard enough in your resolve to save the lady?
+When your will is crushed and thrown to the ground, do you have the firm constitution required to get it up?
 Is that what truly matters?
 Or is it all about the friends you meet along the way?

 The Ghost People